 Workers’ compensation claims generally involve only the employer, whereas third-party lawsuits enable injured workers to hold other responsible parties accountable.

-Third-party lawsuits can incentivize contractors, property owners, and other parties to prioritize safety and take necessary precautions to prevent accidents in the future.
+Third-party lawsuits can incentivize contractors, property owners, and other parties to prioritize safety and take necessary precautions to prevent future accidents.

-When a third party is liable for damages from a construction site injury, workers’ comp has a right to be repaid the benefits it paid for the injuries.
-Still, the victim is better off as benefits are minimal for human damages like pain and suffering or mental anguish under worker’s comp.
+When a third party is liable for damages from a construction site injury, workers’ comp has the right to be repaid the benefits it paid for the injuries.
+Still, the victim is better off as benefits are minimal for human damages like pain and suffering or mental anguish under workers’ comp.

 Third-party claims are generally not limited in amounts, and juries can award what seems proper under the facts of the case.
 Also, in some instances, you may get credit for your attorney’s efforts in collecting the benefits to be reimbursed to workers’ comp.

-While workers’ compensation provides important support for injured construction workers, it may not fully address their damages.
-Third-party construction accident lawsuits in Texas can help collect fair compensation and allow injured workers to pursue additional compensation and damages from parties other than their employer.
+While workers’ compensation provides important support for injured construction workers, it may not fully compensate them for their damages.
+Third-party construction accident lawsuits in Texas can help injured workers collect fair compensation and pursue additional compensation and damages from parties other than their employer.

 Talking to a leading construction site accident attorney as soon as possible is recommended.